-It is the policy of the Wilkes-Barre Area School District to be committed to insuring that every student is provided a safe environment in which to learn.
-Therefore, the District will enforce a strict weapons policy of ZERO TOLERANCE.
+It is the policy of the Wilkes-Barre Area School District to be committed to ensuring that every student is provided a safe environment in which to learn.
+Therefore, the district will enforce a strict weapons policy of ZERO TOLERANCE.

-- 1. The Wilkes-Barre School District recognizes that the possession of weapons, facsimiles or look alike on school premises threatens the safety of our entire school community. - 2.
-It is, therefore, the district's policy to prevent and prohibit the possession, transmission, handling, use, or storage of any weapons, facsimile or look-alike on school property, at school sponsored events, or in any conveyance providing transportation to or from any school, school event, or function by any student.
-This policy shall apply with equal force to vehicles parked on school property. - 3.
-Weapon offenses shall be reported to the principal or designee who shall in turn report such offenses to the Superintendent. - 4.
-Any person discovering the possession, transmission, handling, or use of a weapon, facsimile or look-alike, or a threat to use a weapon shall immediately notify the principal or designee of the apparent violation. - 5.
-Violations of this policy involving possession, transmission, handling, or use of weapon will result in immediate suspension and recommendation for expulsion. - 6.
-In addition to the school discipline outlined above, the Superintendent shall have the ultimate discretion to refer such offenses for the filing of criminal charges against the person.
+- 1. The Wilkes-Barre School District recognizes that the possession of weapons, facsimiles or a look alike on school premises threatens the safety of our entire school community. - 2.
+It is therefore, the district's policy to prevent and prohibit the possession, transmission, handling, use, or storage of any weapons, facsimile or look-alike on school property, at school sponsored events, or in any conveyance providing transportation to or from any school, school event, or function by any student.
+This policy shall apply with equal force to vehicles parked on school property.

+- 3. Weapon offenses shall be reported to the principal or his designee who shall in turn report such offenses to the superintendent. - 4.
+Any person discovering the possession, transmission, handling, or use of a weapon, facsimile or look-alike, or a threat to use a weapon shall immediately notify the principal or designees of the apparent violation. - 5.
+Violations of this policy involving possession, transmission, handling or the use of a weapon will result in immediate suspension and recommendation for expulsion. - 6.
+In addition to the school discipline guidelines outlined above, the superintendent shall have the ultimate discretion to refer such offenses for the filing of criminal charges against the person.